geigerzaehler/beets-check/README.md

 have been written, beets-check adds the checksums.
 This is virtually the same as running ``beets check -a `` after the import.

-If you run `import` with the `--quiet` flag the importer will skip corrupted files automatically and log an error.
+If you run `import` with the `--quiet` flag the importer will skip files that do not pass third-party tests automatically and log an error.

 ### Automatic Update